erdl/legacy-scrape-util/doc/reshape-mappings.md

 for example, we have two different IDs for `humidity` based on whether the sensor is associated with `logger-one` or `logger-two`?
 As you may recall, the `node` field is used in distinguishing named groupings of sensors (building, logger, sub-project, etc...).
-What we need, is to be able to make two separate `sensor` mappings, depending on the content of the `node` field.
+What we need is to be able to make two separate `sensor` mappings depending on the content of the `node` field.
 We can achieve this with the `sub-map` flag.
 This tells the program that it is about to encounter a *nested* mapping; it will need to split up the data based on the content some other field, and then